 There are two explanations why a new furnace might reek.

-Protective Finishing
+Protective Coating

 Your furnace has a special application on some parts to keep them from rusting.
-This may include the heat exchanger, which safely gets rid of gases including carbon monoxide naturally made during the heating process.
+This may include the heat exchanger, which safely gets rid of gases including carbon monoxide naturally created during the heating process.

 Dust